-- 1. Doctoral candidates will demonstrate inquiry skills in quantitative, qualitative, and mixed research methodologies. - 2.
-Doctoral candidates will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field by completing a comprehensive examination. - 3.
-Program graduates will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature, writing a comprehensive dissertation and presenting the results of their study.
+- Doctoral candidates will demonstrate inquiry skills in quantitative, qualitative, and mixed research methodologies. - 2.
+Doctoral candidates will demonstrate a comprehensive understanding of the knowledge, research, and theories appropriate to their major field by completing an online portfolio. - Program graduates will demonstrate the ability to engage in focused inquiry by researching a topic, evaluating relevant literature, writing a comprehensive dissertation, and presenting the results of their study.

-- 1. Doctoral candidates will successfully complete course work in quantitative, qualitative, and mixed research methodologies. - 2.
-Doctoral candidates will successfully develop written responses to a comprehensive examination.
-Written responses will be evaluated by a team of faculty members. - 3.
-Program graduates will be evaluated by a faculty committee on the development and defense of their dissertation.
+- Doctoral candidates will successfully complete course work in quantitative, qualitative, and mixed research methodologies. - Doctoral candidates will successfully develop an online portfolio.
+Portfolios will be evaluated by a team of faculty members. - Program graduates will be evaluated by a faculty committee on the development and defense of their dissertation.

-Prior to admission to any graduate program at Valdosta State University applicants must first submit a completed application to the Graduate School.
-A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE), completed application form, fee, and any additional program requirements submitted by the admission deadline.
+Prior to admission to any graduate program at Valdosta State University, applicants must first submit a completed application to the Graduate School.
+A completed application packet includes official transcripts from all institutions previously attended, official test scores (GRE or MAT), completed application form, fee, and any additional program requirements submitted by the admission deadline.
 To be considered for the preferred term, all required materials must be received by the Graduate School no later than the close of business on the deadline.
 It is the responsibility of the applicant to allow adequate time for document submission and to ensure receipt of documents.